 1.Install Tyk on Vagrant

-Tyk has a streamlined quickstart setup for Vagrant, this demo works with Ubuntu Precise and makes use of direct-pipes to bash from a web script, we do not recommend doing any of this on a prouction machine.
+Tyk has a streamlined quickstart setup for Vagrant, this demo works with Ubuntu Precise and makes use of direct-pipes to Bash from a web script, we do not recommend doing any of this on a production machine.

 Given this caveat, lets get you up and running.

 Since we are installing on Vagrant, we’re assuming that you are demoing Tyk, and so we’ll be going through a full Tyk Pro install.
 This demo will install Tyk Gateway, Tyk Pump and Tyk Dashboard on an Ubuntu box in a Vagrant instance, we are going to do a little bit of hosts hacking to make your portal URL work properly, but apart from that this is a standard installation.

 To make this easier to follow, commands that are run in the host machine will start with a “%” and commands run from within Vagrant will start with a “$” sign.